vuejs/vue-test-utils/docs/api/options.md

 })
 ```

 Or you can use JSX.
-If write JSX in a method, `this.$createElement` is auto-injected by babel-plugin-transform-vue-jsx:
+If you write JSX in a method, `this.$createElement` is auto-injected by babel-plugin-transform-vue-jsx:

 ```js
 shallowMount(Component, {